Adroiti/docs-for-code-review-tools/tfsec/google-iam-no-user-granted-permissions.md

-Pattern: IAM granted directly to user
+Pattern: Use of user-granted permission for Google IAM

 Issue: -